Definition

 Greenhouse Gas Protocol Opens Actions And Market Instruments RFI For Corporate GHG Accounting

-GHG Protocol has initiated a 60-day consultation on a proposed multi-statement reporting structure for corporate emissions, open until May 31, 2026.
-The move toward market-based inventories and impact statements will redefine how businesses account for low-carbon procurement and avoided-emissions investments.
+The Greenhouse Gas Protocol has launched a 60-day consultation on a proposed multi-statement reporting framework for corporate emissions, open until May 31, 2026.
+This shift toward market-based inventories and impact statements will fundamentally change how businesses account for low-carbon procurement and avoided-emissions investments in their climate disclosures.

 Lithuania Environment Minister Order D1-24 Updates EU ETS Free Allocation and Aviation Rules

-Lithuania has implemented stricter EU ETS rules (Order D1-24) effective February 2026, linking free emission allowances to energy audit compliance and climate-neutrality planning.
-Industrial and aviation operators face a 20% reduction in free allowances for failing to implement efficiency measures, necessitating tighter integration of energy management and decarbonization strategies.
+Lithuania has tightened EU ETS compliance by linking free emission allowances to energy efficiency audits and climate-neutrality planning as of February 2026.
+Industrial and aviation operators risk a 20% reduction in free allowances for non-compliance, necessitating the integration of energy management into core decarbonization strategies.

 EU Joint Communication Launches Pact for the Mediterranean: One Sea, One Pact, One Future

-The EU has launched the "Pact for the Mediterranean," a strategic cooperation framework with ten Southern Mediterranean partners focusing on clean energy, circular economy, and climate resilience, with an initial action plan due in Q1 2026.
-While non-binding, the pact signals future regional alignment on sustainable fuels, carbon pricing, and waste management, impacting long-term planning for cross-border value chains and infrastructure.
+The EU has launched a strategic framework with Mediterranean partners to align regional standards on clean energy, circular economy, and climate resilience.
+This signals future regulatory convergence in sustainable fuels, carbon pricing, and waste management, impacting long-term planning for cross-border infrastructure and supply chains.

 Netherlands Designates Two Strategic Projects Under EU Net-Zero Industry Act